 The goals of the project were to:

-- Redesign the navigation of the menu to solve the issues related to poor navigation.
+- Redesign the navigation of the menu to solve the issues related to poor discoverability.

 - Add new features that reduce the complexity of the configuration screen.